PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![pinging with cache](images/image-25.png)

-We can now construct a python executable that will constantly send packets, poisoning A and B and establishing M as the MITM.
+We can now construct a python executable that will constantly send packets, poisoning A and B and establishing M as the AITM.

 ```py
 #!/usr/bin/env python3